gulcest/gulcest.github.io/_pages/cv.md

 ## Service and leadership

-* Part of various Etherium-based Decentralized Autonomous Organizations with responsibilities in content production, investment due diligence support and organizational design
+* Part of various Ethereum-based Decentralized Autonomous Organizations with responsibilities in content production, investment due diligence support and organizational design
 * Volunteer Translator for CS classes at [Kodluyoruz](https://www.kodluyoruz.org/)
 * Volunteer Mentor for high-school and university students at [Association for Supporting Contemporary Life](https://www.cydd.org.tr/pages/about-us-2/)